 The Secondary Education level consists of two years' study for students aged 16 to 18 who have completed the basic cycle (10 years) and comprises two major tracks: secondary education, which can either be academic or vocational.
 At the end of the two-year period, students sit for the general secondary examination in the appropriate branch and those who pass are awarded the Tawjihi (GSEC).
 The academic stream qualifies students for entrance to universities, whereas the vocational or technical type qualifies for entrance to community colleges or universities or the job market, provided they pass the two additional subjects.
 Vocational secondary education provides intensive vocational training and apprenticeship, and leads to the award of a Certificate (not the Tawjihi, but it is called the Vocational Secondary Certificate).
-This type of education is provided by the Vocational Education and Training Higher Council.
+This type of education is provided by the Vocational Training Corporation, under the control of the Ministry of Labour / Technical and Vocational Education and Training Higher Council.